 In November, 2006, the Rev. Barnard completed his faithful eighteen years of pastoral ministry, having tended and prepared the soil for renewed life and fruitfulness.
 The parish next called its second rector, the Rev. John Peter Boonzaaijer, in November, 2007, who was installed by The Right Reverend Ray R. Sutton.
 In subsequent years the parish completed its full membership in The Reformed Episcopal Church, and parish Bylaws conforming to REC Canons and Constitution were adopted-along with Core Provisions preserving those commitments and practices significant to The Chapel.
 The parish has enjoyed a stable and healthy growth, but would like to fill its ministry and property with a larger membership.

-The Chapel's churchmanship revolves around commitment to three principles: 1) The Word of God written is elevated in liturgy, preaching, teaching, and piety.
-2) Ceremony and vestments tend toward the beauty and elegance of simplicity.
-3) Parish governance encourages and trains high levels of lay leadership.
+While definitions of "low and high churchmanship" change thought the decades, and many of current "low" commitments would have been "high" a century earlier, The Chapel's churchmanship revolves around a steady commitment to three principles: 1) The Word of God written is elevated in liturgy, preaching, teaching, and piety; 2) ceremony and vestments tend toward the beauty and elegance of simplicity; and 3) parish governance encourages and trains high levels of lay leadership.
 These principles are intended as healthy guides, allowing the parish to respect its heritage, as well as serve wisely in each generation.
 It gives freedom for wisdom, but also provides a clear directive for future decisions.
 Since his installation the rector has developed parish commitments and practices around two principles: 1) to prefer health to growth; and 2) to live the Prayer Book fully, as best suited to the necessities of modern, metropolitan life.